Key Stage 5

 Why did Thomas Hardy cause such controversy when he labelled Tess Durbeyfield ‘a pure woman’?
 Will Willy Loman ever escape the past?
 Do you need enemies when you’ve got a friend like Iago?
 Can we solve the puzzle of what makes great crime fiction?
 Do we think it is easy to decide which writers deserve to be considered part of the canon of great English Literature?

 It’s clear from such questions that English Literature lessons will be full of ideas, opinions, analysis and no little argument.

-The AQA A Level English Literature course offers students an engaging and far-reaching study of the literature of various time periods and genres.
-‘Aspects of Tragedy’ and ‘Elements of Crime’ provide the thematic focus for the examination units, with texts such as Death of a Salesman, Othello, Tess of the D’Urbervilles and Brighton Rock just a sample of those studied.
+The A level English Literature course offers students an engaging and far-reaching study of the literature of various time periods and genres.
+‘Aspects of Tragedy’ (Year 12) and ‘Elements of Crime’ (Year 13) provide the thematic focus for the examination units, with texts such as Death of a Salesman, Othello, Tess of the D’Urbervilles and Brighton Rock just a sample of those studied.
 A non-examination unit allows students more independence as they study prose and poetry through the lens of a number of established critical approaches, such as feminism, Marxism, eco-criticism and canonical study.

 Our students will be challenged and engaged within their Literature lessons; they will also have a lot of fun.
 Moreover, they will develop a wide range of transferable skills which will make them attractive candidates to both higher education institutes and future employers.

 Further information from AQA can be found at https://www.aqa.org.uk/subjects/english/as-and-a-level/english-literature-b-7716-7717